davesade/document/document.md

 To create main description, you simply use `#` to mark down initial name of the chapter.

 ## Second level
-As you can see in the sidebar, lines beginning with `##` are automatically populated to create list of contents.
+As you can see in the sidebar, lines beginning with `##` are considered as chapters and automatically populated to create list of contents.

 ### Third level
 Depending on your settings, `###` are still acting as a sub-chapter, but it is not shown in sidebar.
-Have a look at `index.html` file, line 15.
-This is where you configure, how many levels will be detected by sidebar.
+Have a look at `index.html` file.
+This is where you configure, how many levels will be displayed by sidebar.

+#### Fourth level
+Does it even exists? :)

 ## Examples of MarkDown syntax
 MarkDown itself is very simple.